Suzanna-Linn/slua/docs/beta.md

 ## What is new in the SLua Beta version

-Slua Beta version is expected in November or December.
-It will be deployed in the Beta Grid (at least in the current SLua regions) and in a very few regions in the Main Grid.
+The SLua Beta is expected to arrive in November or December!
+It will first appear on the Beta Grid (at least in the current SLua regions) and in a handful of regions on the Main Grid.

-I have collected information available about the changes coming in the SLua Beta version.
-Not all of it is clear and definitive, so the contents of this page could be evolving.
+I’ve gathered all the info I could find about the changes coming in this Beta.
+Not everything is set in stone yet, so this page may be evolving as more details become clear.

+I’ve also put together some example code for SLua Beta.
+Keep in mind these examples can’t be tested yet and are based on assumptions.
+Comments in the code are shown in bright purple so you can easily spot that they’re not real code (at least, not yet!).

 ### Events, library llevents